-Land Use: The site walk assessment and surveys indicated that, the proposed transmission line traverse approximately 65km of land currently under different uses.
+Land Use: The site walk assessment and surveys indicated that, the proposed transmission line traverse about 97km of land currently under different land uses.
 The major land use traversed by the proposed line is privately owned agricultural land.

-Other land uses in the project area included private and governmental institutions, schools, trading centers, public infrastructure among other uses.
-It was noted that the individuals with large parcels of lands including agricultural land can still put their land under the same purpose or other project friendly purposes after the installation of the transmission line.
+Other land uses along the project area included private and governmental institutions, schools, trading centers, public infrastructure and industrial use among other uses.
+It was noted that the individuals with large parcels of lands including agricultural land can still be put their land under the same purpose or other project friendly purposes after the installation of the transmission line.

-Sensitive biological environmental: Environmental receptors identified within the project area during the site visits were rivers, springs, dams, swamps and resident birds.
-Site walks revealed that the project impacts on the sensitive environment will be minimum as the water bodies were small and they could be avoided during construction.
-The Karara swamp on river Nzoia was located over 900m away from the alignment of the proposed project and was separated from the project with existing settlements.
-No forests reserves were seen in the project area apart from small scale private forests and individual trees on private farms.
+Sensitive biological environmental: Environmental receptors identified within the project area during the site visits included wetlands (rivers, steams and springs) and wild animals (hippopotamus, crocodiles and kingfisher resident birds).
+Site walks revealed that the project impacts on the sensitive environment will be minimum as they could be avoided or mitigated against during the construction phase.
+No forest reserves were seen in the project area apart from small scale private forests and individual trees on private farms.

-Public Consultations: The consultants held discussions with stakeholders including various head of departments in the districts relevant to the proposed project, the district administration and the community members.
-The objective of the discussions was to collect the stakeholders views on the proposed project.
+Public Consultations: The consultants held discussions with several stakeholders including the head of departments in the districts, the district administration and the community members.
+The objectives of the discussions were to collect the stakeholders' views on the proposed project.
 The discussions evaluated in depth the proposed project sites, the project impacts and mitigation measures for the project impacts.
 The general response of the stakeholders was that the proposed project is good for the economic development of the area.
-Despite that, they also gave their opinion on issues they would like prevented or mitigated against in order to ensure sustainability of the project.
-The issues requiring consideration according to the stakeholders included land expropriation and compensation; vegetating the project area, soil erosion prevention and rehabilitation/reinstallation of public amenities affected by the project.
+Despite that, they also gave their opinion on issues they would like to be mitigated against in order to ensure sustainability of the project.
+The issues requiring consideration according to the stakeholders included land expropriation and compensation; re vegetation of the project area, prevention of soil erosion and rehabilitation/reinstallation of public amenities affected by the project.
+It was noted that issues of land expropriation will need special attention in Kongony sub-location in Kisumu East district as the community members had just been relocated to create space for the development of the new Kisumu airport which is currently under construction.